opensass/opensass/docs/blog/src/opensass-kit.md

 ## 🧰 What Is It?

 **Open SASS Kit** is not just a toolkit.
 It's not just a component library.
 It's not even just a CLI.
 It's the **centralized home for open, reusable, modular Open SASS style components**, handcrafted for modern web apps, and especially for our beloved WASM world.
-Think of it as the **Wikipedia of Open SASS UI components**, except you don't need to donate $5 every time you scroll.
+Think of it as the **Wikipedia of Open SASS UI components**.

 We're talking framework-agnostic, no-bloat, plug-and-play components that work with: